-In recognition of National Immunization Awareness Month in August, McFarland Clinic is sharing tips and information about vaccines for people of all ages.
-In this installment, we look at the importance of vaccines for preteens and teenagers.
+August is National Immunization Awareness Month, and McFarland Clinic wants to share information about vaccines for people of all ages.
+This post reviews the important vaccinations for preteens and teens.

 Preteens and teens need four vaccines to protect against serious diseases: